encode-bootcamp-11-the-buidlers/04-Tests-Scripts/REPORT.md

 * Run the scripts with a set of proposals, cast and delegate votes and inspect results (✓)
 * Write a report detailing the addresses, transaction hashes, description of the operation script being executed and console output from script execution for each step (Deployment, giving voting rights, casting/delegating and querying results).

-# Missing

-Description of the operation script being executed and console output from script execution for each step (Deployment, giving voting rights, casting/delegating and querying results).